Give a child access to a whole new world

 What is a reading mentor / reading buddy?

-A reading mentor or reading buddy is a volunteer who works one-on-one with a student to improve their reading skills, build confidence, and foster a love of reading.
-Mentors typically meet with their assigned student regularly to read together and engage in literacy activities.
+A reading mentor or reading buddy is a volunteer tutor who meets one-on-one with a child to improve reading skills, build confidence, and nurture a love of reading.

 How much time do I need to commit as a reading mentor?